 Overwriting a web imagery layer is similar to sharing a web imagery layer.
 You can change most of the properties of a web imagery layer when you overwrite it, including properties of the imagery and configuration settings.
 You can't change the name of the service or its location (the service URL).

-- Right-click the data that you want to overwrite the web imagery layer, and click Overwrite Web Layer.
+- Right-click the data for which you want to overwrite the web imagery layer, and click Overwrite Web Layer.

 The Overwrite Web Layer dialog box appears.